pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-inheritance-with-delegation.md

 ###

-1.en.
-Create a field in the subclass for holding the superclass.
+1. Create a field in the subclass for holding the superclass.
 During the initial stage, place the current object in it.

-2.en.
-Change the subclass methods so that they use the superclass object instead of <code>this</code>.
+2. Change the subclass methods so that they use the superclass object instead of `this`.

-3.en.
-Remove the inheritance declaration from the subclass.
+3. Remove the inheritance declaration from the subclass.

-4.en.
-Change the initialization code of the field in which the former superclass is stored by creating a new object.
+4. Change the initialization code of the field in which the former superclass is stored by creating a new object.